President Biden wants to give homebuyers a $10,000 tax credit. Here's who would qualify.

 The one-year tax credit for current homeowners would be available to people who own starter homes, defined as homes below the median home price in their county.
 The owners would have to sell to another owner-occupant, rather than an investor, according to the White House.

-Both tax credits are geared toward "middle-class families," although the Biden administration didn't specify whether the credits would have income limits.
+Both tax credits are geared toward "middle-class families," with the Biden administration official telling CBS MoneyWatch that the credits would be limited to households earning less than $200,000.

-For instance, some tax credits are only available to people who earn below a certain amount, such as the child tax credit, with the full amount available to single taxpayers earning below $200,000 or married filers earning below $400,000.

 How would the tax credits impact the housing market?